-- 1. Claimant is a six-and-one-half-year-old girl who is a consumer of WRC based on her qualifying diagnosis of autism spectrum disorder (ASD).
-Claimant's fraternal twin sister and Claimant's younger sister, age four and one-half, are also WRC consumers because they too have been diagnosed with ASD. - 2.
-Claimant was first referred to WRC in 2014 because of global developmental delays and became a WRC consumer soon thereafter.
+1. Claimant is a six-and-one-half-year-old girl who is a consumer of WRC based on her qualifying diagnosis of autism spectrum disorder (ASD).
+Claimant's fraternal twin sister and Claimant's younger sister, age four and one-half, are also WRC consumers because they too have been diagnosed with ASD.2

+2. Claimant was referred to WRC in 2014 because of global developmental delays, and she thereafter became a WRC consumer.
 In September 2018, Claimant and her family moved from the WRC geographical catchment area to Torrance, which is located in a geographical catchment area served by Harbor Regional Center (HRC).
 WRC informed Claimant by Notice of Proposed Action (NOPA) dated February 12, 2019, of its intent to relocate management of her case to HRC, effective February 12, 2019.
-The NOPA cites Welfare and Institutions Code sections 4620 and 4640 in support of WRC's decision.
+The

-&lt;sup>2 The parties agreed to consolidate the hearing in this matter with the hearings in OAH case number 2019030438, involving Claimant's twin sister, and in OAH case number 2019030435, involving Claimant's younger sister, because the cases address the same issue and seek the same relief.
+2 The parties agreed to consolidate the hearing in this matter with the hearings in OAH case number 2019030434, involving Claimant's twin sister, and in OAH case number 2019030435, involving Claimant's younger sister, because the appeals address the same issue and seek the same relief.
 Separate decisions will be issued for each matter.
+NOPA cites Welfare and Institutions Code sections 4620 and 4640 in support of WRC's decision.3